Binary Capital

-Binary Capital is an early stage venture capital firm based in San Francisco.
+Binary Capital was an early stage venture capital firm based in San Francisco.
 The firm focuses on early-stage consumer technology companies.
 The founders' previous investment experience included roles at General Catalyst Partners, Benchmark Capital, Lightspeed Venture Partners, and Bain Capital Ventures.

 Binary's first fund managed $125 million.
 Their second fund was slated to manage $175 million, although in the wake of co-founder Justin Caldbeck's sexual harassment scandal, the fund's limited partners voted to shut it down.

 In June 2017, Caldbeck took an indefinite leave of absence following allegations of unwanted sexual advances by several female startup founders.
 The firm issued the following statement, as reported by The Information.

 In a statement, Mr. Caldbeck said, “I strongly deny The Information’s attacks on my character.
 The fact is, I have always enjoyed respectful relationships with female founders, business partners, and investors.”

 Binary issued a statement that said the notion Mr. Caldbeck had “engaged in improper behavior with female entrepreneurs” was “false.”
 Binary said that while the information had “found a few examples which show that Justin has in the past occasionally dated or flirted with women he met in a professional capacity, let’s be clear: there is no evidence that Justin did anything illegal and there is no evidence that any of his investing decisions were affected by his social interests.”

 Reid Hoffman of Greylock Partners and the Founder of LinkedIn, issued the following piece in response: "The Human Rights of Women Entrepreneurs".

 Days later, Caldbeck issued a statement no longer denying the allegations and publicly apologizing, starting off by saying "The past 24 hours have been the darkest of my life."